aws-samples/sample-ai-powered-sdlc-patterns-with-aws/requirement-and-planning/plan-projectmanagement-jira-confluence/plan-customer-feedback-analysis-confluence/README.md

 AnyCompanyReads, a company that sells books globally from their physical stores wants to sell books online.
 The product owner has captured the high-level requirements after discussing with business, UX, visual design and market research teams.
 Let's see how we can use Generative AI services on AWS to build the online book store - [AnyCompanyReads](https://catalog.workshops.aws/appsync-immersionday/en-US).

-In this project we are going to explorer how Project managers can leverage amazon Q Business to analyze customers feedback, to address issues impacting high-revenue customers.
+In this project we are going to explorer how Project managers can leverage Amazon Q Business to analyze customers feedback, to address issues impacting high-revenue customers.
 Amazon Q processes customer feedback within specified timeframes and classifies entries as positive or negative.
 The system converts negative feedback into actionable problem statements and groups similar items.
 For each group, Amazon Q generates immediate and strategic solutions.
 The final analysis ranks issues by customer revenue impact and implementation effort using T-shirt sizes.

 ## Solution Architecture